sirris/grafana-fargate-vpc/readme.md

 - An IAM user with the privileges to deploy cloudformation stacks
 - (optional) aws cli installed and properly configured
 - a key pair to access the bastion
-- an tls/ssl certificate for the domain you want to use, managed by aws certificate manager.
+- (optional) an tls/ssl certificate for the domain you want to use, managed by aws certificate manager (be sure to have the ARN of the certificate at hand).

 ## Deploying the infrastructure